wonderbird/wonderbird.github.io/_pages/software-crafting/programming-languages/delphi.md

   - [DockerHub: radstudio/paserver](https://hub.docker.com/r/radstudio/paserver) - Docker container to host RAD Server services.
 - [Docker-Bereitstellung für RAD Server](https://docwiki.embarcadero.com/RADStudio/Sydney/de/Docker-Bereitstellung_f%C3%BCr_RAD_Server) - Overview on hosting Delphi services in Linux based Docker containers.

+### Example: Customer Relationship Management

+This example is explained in detail in the video "Delphi Apps als Docker-Container bereitstellen" which Olaf Monien and Holger Flick presented during the [Code Rage 2021](https://lp.embarcadero.com/CodeRageGermany2021).

+#### Accessing a SQL Lite Database

+##### Configure the DB Connection

+1. Drag a `FireDAC Connection` onto the designer of your DataSource (Repository) class.
+Note that the right (grey) side of the FireDAC configuration dialog shows the default settings.
+2. Select **Driver ID** `sQLite`
+3. Configure **Locking Mode** `Normal` (`Exclusive` mode will hinder development because the running application will lock the DB.
+However `Exclusive` mode may be the best for a production ready application)
+4. Configure **Database** file path
+5. Caveat: **JournalMode** facilitates logging all activities on the DB.
+If you are using many insert / delete operations, the DB will grow quickly.
+Also inserting many records at once will take much time, if **JournalMode** is `Persist`.
+If you don't need the Journal, then select `Delete` here.
+6. In the FireDAC **Object Inspector** set **LoginPrompt** to `False`.
+SQLite does not provide username / password authentication, but you may want to consider encrypting the DB.

+##### Create a Query

+1. Drag a `FireDAC Query` onto your DataSource (Repository) class designer.
+2. From the **Object Inspector** dialog open the `FireDAC Query Editor`
+3. Configure your SQL query with parameters and design time defaults for the parameters

+##### Preparing the Application at Runtime

+1. In the `BeforeConnect` event handler check whether the DB file exists and then assign the path to `Connection.Params.Database`.

 ## General Delphi Links